• head_banner_01

 Because there are too many proprietary protocols in the industry to support a unified service experience and operational interconnection between different operator services, OCA took the lead in developing the open protocol OCPP1.5.
 SOAP is limited by its own protocol constraints and cannot be widely and rapidly popularized.

 OCPP1.6 version, joined the JSON format implementation, and increased the expansion of smart charging.
-JSON version is through the WebSocket communication, can be in any network environment to send each other data, the most used protocols on the market is the 1.6J version, support for websockets protocol-based JSON format data to reduce data traffic (JSON, websockets protocol-based JSON data to reduce data traffic).
+The widely adopted 1.6J (JSON) version utilizes the WebSocket protocol (RFC 6455) for communication, enabling efficient bidirectional data exchange in any network environment to send each other data, the most used protocols on the market is the 1.6J version, support for websockets protocol-based JSON format data to reduce data traffic.

 Supports JSON format data based on websockets protocol to reduce data traffic (JSON, JavaScript Object Representation, is a lightweight data exchange format) and allows operation on networks that do not support charging point packet routing (e.g., public internet).
 Smart charging: load balancing, centralized smart charging and local smart charging.
 Allow charging points to resend their own information (based on current charging point information), such as the last metered value or the state of the charging point.